BF-FrontEnd-class-2023/agile-development-group3-all-about-trees/planning/development-strategy.md

 ### As a user I want to see the logo in the left-top of the page

-- This user story is developed on branch `2-logos`.
+- This user story is developed on branch `logo`.
 - This branch is merged to `main` branch after completion.

 ### html